Skip to main content

 • Monitor successful and failed Amazon Oracle RDS events.

-• Monitor top usage by client, database user, and privileges on Oracle RDS instance.
+• Monitor top usage by client, database user, and privileges on the Oracle RDS instance.

 Amazon RDS dashboard